kurko/blog/_posts/2016-11-24-a-fractal-of-black-boxes.markdown

 date:   2016-11-24 15:02:54 -0200
 tags: [software-complexity]
 # front_page_image: '/images/posts/a-fractal-of-black-boxes/cover.png'
-excerpt: "The beauty of things that look simple and are easy to operate despite hiding utmost complexity is astonishing.
-Simplicity has levels, and as we dig deeper, each new layer reveals gradual and intricate components.
-We can use this progressive compartment to make maintenance and innovation simpler and scalable."
+excerpt: "On the beauty of complex things that look simple and easy, and how to use Progressive Compartment to simplify maintenance and innovation at work and in life."

 ---